vxakula/SiteMole/README.md

 # webXscan
-Tool to make the life of web pentesters a little easier.
+Tool to make the life of web-pentesters a little easier.
-WebXScan

 WebXScan is a Python-based web reconnaissance tool designed to assist security professionals and enthusiasts in gathering information about a target website.
 The tool provides various modules to extract valuable insights, including comments, links, images, HTTP headers, and more.